Paleo Chocolate Cake

 - It can probably be made in other size cake pans, but I have not tried this.
 I am attached to the easy throw the parchment paper away method. 🙂

-- Add all of the ingredients into the bowl of an electric mixer and mix on medium for about 2 minutes.
+- Add all of the ingredients (almond flour, almond butter, egg, pumpkin puree, cacao powder, maple syrup, baking soda, vanilla, and salt) into the bowl of an electric mixer and mix on medium for about 2 minutes.
+(Full printable instructions are at the bottom of this post).

 - Pour batter into the cast iron skillet and bake for 25-27 minutes until a toothpick comes out clean and cake looks done.